rfbergeron/bompiler/DESIGN2.md

   an even more base concept behind labels, that being function calls.
 I'll have to look at the semantics of function calls in x86, but I believe functions are identified by assembler labels, much like break, case, and goto would be.

+## Type and attribute implementation
+A variable's/value's type will be represented by a list of type specifiers, which have a set of flags used to track modifications to the type